-- Place a container beneath the filter to catch any any remaining water during removal. - Raise the valve handle and turn the colored ring fully clockwise. - Twist the filter cartridge counterclockwise about a quarter-turn and pull it down and out of the filter head.

-- Raise the valve handle and turn the colored ring fully clockwise. - Insert a new water filter cartridge up into the filter head as far as possible and turn it clockwise a quarter-turn. - Turn colored ring fully counterclockwise to lock the filter cartridge in position between the head and colored ring. - Lower valve handle to lock colored ring in place.
+- Place a container beneath the filter to catch any any remaining water during removal. - Raise the valve handle then twist the filter cartridge counterclockwise about a quarter-turn and pull it down and out of the filter head. - Insert a new water filter cartridge up into the filter head as far as possible and turn it clockwise a quarter-turn. - Lower valve handle to lock filter in place.